vrktech/MyFolioVault/USER_GUIDE.md

 4. **Important**: Click the prominent **"Delete install.php Now"** button on the final screen to permanently remove the setup wizard from your server for security.

 ---

+## 11. Disclaimer & Limitation of Liability

+> [!CAUTION]
+> **LEGAL & FINANCIAL DISCLAIMER**:
+> - **As-Is Provision**: This application is provided on an "AS IS" and "AS AVAILABLE" basis without any express or implied warranties.
+> - **No Financial Advisory**: This software is built for personal record-keeping, tracking, and educational purposes.
+It does not constitute SEBI-registered investment advice or professional tax advice.
+Always verify capital gains figures, corporate actions, and income schedules with official broker contract notes, depository statements, and a qualified Chartered Accountant before filing tax returns.
+> - **Limitation of Liability**: The authors and contributors shall not be liable for any data loss, computational inaccuracies, financial loss, or damages arising from the use of this software.
+Users are solely responsible for maintaining regular database backups.

+---
 *Investment Portfolio Tracker &bull; Indian Financial Market Edition &bull; Local Offline Wealth Management*